blackrat/acts_as_select/README.md

 When both options are supplied, the exclusion happens after the inclusion.
 That is, if there are overlapping column names in both lists, these columns are excluded, regardless of the order of the options.

+If you only want a single column type to be included (or excluded), these can be passed as a symbol or string

+    :include => :column_1
+or

+    :include => 'column_1'

 ### Example

 With this database table